Milles98/WowQuiz/README.md

-# Quiz Application
+# Wow Quiz Application

-This Quiz Application is a fun and interactive way to test your knowledge on a variety of topics.
+This Quiz Application is a fun and interactive way to test your knowledge on a variety of questions from World of Warcraft.
 Built with .NET MAUI, it offers a cross-platform experience for users on Windows, macOS, Android, and iOS.

 ## Features